 Under that route, you can paginate over the Books by their score.

-If you want to paginate your resources you need to use EntityRepository::getPaginator($queryBuilder)
+If you want to paginate your resources you need to use EntityRepository::getPaginator($queryBuilder).
+It will transform your doctrine query builder into Pagerfanta\Pagerfanta object.

 This will paginate 5 books per page, where 10 is the default.